Kalller/318904-computational-intelligence/Labs/Lab_2/README.md

 - **Initialization**: Generates all possible rules and initializes weights and sigmas randomly.

-- **Rule Selection**: Picks a rule based on the condition being true for the current game state using stochastic universal sampling.
+- **Rule Selection**: Picks a rule based on the condition being true for the current game state using **stochastic universal sampling**.

 - **Gameplay**: Executes the chosen rule's action on the game state.